TUMLWE/PAL/docs/source/user_guide.rst

 Test
 ^^^^^^^^^^^^^^^^^^^

-Through the Test tab it is possible to check the correct data trasmission between the different layers.
+After generating the PLC applications it it possible to run the framework on the PLC hardware.
+The host application will generate .txt outputs, which can be used to verify the correctness of the data transmission between the different applications.
+The Test tab provides a tool to read HOST outputs and to compare the results between PLC and Simulink, among other functions.
+It is important to notice that the applications should be loaded on the PLC in sequential order from lower to higher layer, i.e. ITFC, HOST, SUBMODEL.
+For this reason a residual delay will exist between the test ITFC data and the HOST data, which is of course not physical but purely introduced by this delay.

 A sketch of the GUI for the example project "met_mast_reader" is shown in :numref:`paltest`

 .. figure:: images/paltest.png